pythonwithalex/Spring2015/README.md

 This class will introduce you to principles of programming using the Python programming language.
 We will attempt to cover the following topics in reasonable depth:

-+ elements of a program
++ Fundamental Elements of a Computer Program
-+ network programming
++ Text Processing
-+ functional programming
++ Object-oriented Programming
-+ systems programming
++ Functional Programming
-+ object-oriented design
++ Systems Programming

 #### Pre-Requisites: